MrAl3x0/lexai/README.md

 #### 3. Obtain and Configure OpenAI API Key

 This application relies on the OpenAI API.
-You will need an API key with access to the models used (e.g., `text-embedding-ada-002` for embeddings and `gpt-4` for chat completions).
+You will need an API key to use the models for embeddings and chat completions (e.g., text-embedding-ada-002, gpt-4).

 **Important: Never hardcode your API key directly into your code or commit it to version control!**